AlacrisIO/legicash-facts/demo.md

 * Trent commits his side-chain (locally; TODO M2: remotely)
 * Trent signs a commitment to this and other transactions
 * Trent sends the commitment to Alice
-* Trent posts a state update to the main chain (TODO M1)
+* Trent posts a state update to the main chain

 At every step, Alice is guaranteed to have her money back even if Trent fails, though she may have to do force a transaction using another operator and/or on the main chain.